ICPRplshelp/Quick-word-to-LaTeX-4/README.md

 if your `*.docx` has the following, because these prevent proper compilation:

-- Unicode characters not in equations, if the compiler is pdfLaTeX
+- Unicode characters not in equations
 - Equations in headings
-- Footnotes in tables, if the config is set to strict
+- Using **CTRL+B** or *CTRL+I* in the equation editor (please don't do that, use "quotation marks" to unbold things in equations)
 - Images that aren't inline
-- Underbars or any under-accent in equations